A3Antistasi/antistasi-1.x/README.md

 # Get mission ready to play

 !!
 CBA Mod is always required http://steamcommunity.com/sharedfiles/filedetails/?id=450814997.
 You can remove that dependency in the SQM if you want.
+This is how to remove it https://github.com/A3Antistasi/antistasiofficial/issues/5

 ---